amino-os/Amino.Run/docs/design_proposals/MasterSlaveDM.md

 * Upon receiving *slave not up to date* error, master will sync its current state to slave, and retry the replication.
 * If succeeds, then master and slave are in sync again.

-# Master/Slave with Async Replication
+# Master Slave with Async Replication

 ## Components
 Like most DMs, *LoadBalancedMasterSlaveDM* has three components: